RiMillo/tips/git.md

          "https://example.gitlab.com/api/v4/projects/<ID>/<something>"
     ```

-    where one has to use an access token and the numeric ID recovered in previous points.
+    where one has to use an access token and the ID recovered in previous points.
     In what follows, we give what should replace the “`something`” above.

 * [Upload a file](https://docs.gitlab.com/ee/api/projects.html#upload-a-file) (it can be later used in a release):